 Thanks for the encouraging words, George.
 A good note on which to wring out the old year and bring in the new.

 Preoccupation with curation and management of “The Silent Strength of Liu Xia,” the touring exhibition of 26 photos by the dissident Chinese photographer, artist, and poet, also included design, publication, and content development of a substantial website for that project.
 That led to my putting various plans for this blog on hold.

 I have nothing else of that magnitude on the runway, so I’m returning to those ideas with renewed energy.
 The goals I announced for 2012, most of which I did not fulfill, remain active and prioritized for 2013:

 - Add substantially to the selection of “legacy” texts from my own archive, to give the content historical depth.

 - Continue and expand the invitational Guest Posts, to diversify further the mix of voices presented here.

-- Enhance the blog with such new features as online portfolios, online books, PDF downloads, and more.
+- Enhance the blog with such new features as online portfolios, online ebooks, PDF downloads, and more.

-I’ve managed some of those, but not all.
-Sponsored, reader-supported, or self-subsidized, these remain my goals for 2012.
-Indeed, I’ll add to them my intention to develop a line of ebooks, and to further energize all the sites that comprise Photo Education Online, the consortium to which Photocritic International belongs.
+Sponsored, reader-supported, or self-subsidized, these remain my goals for 2013.
+Indeed, I’ll add to them my intention to develop a line of ebooks (one now in the editing phase), and to further energize all the sites that comprise Photo Education Online, the consortium to which Photocritic International belongs.
 Next New Year’s Eve we can look back together and see how much of that ambition I realized over the coming 12 months.
 Meanwhile, some special thanks: